Your experience in detail.

 Adare, Dingle Peninsula, Killarney: lush green hills, deep blue lakes.

-In Ireland, the famous saying "it is not the destination, it is the journey" couldn't be more true – especially on the way to the Dingle Peninsula.
-The green mountains and endless plateaus are literally dotted with ancient monuments whose origins are lost in the mists of time.
-After a rustic lunch, it will soon become clear that the thrills of Ireland increase at every corner.
-"Slea Head Drive" – part of the "Wild Atlantic Way" – is considered the most beautiful scenic drive in the country.
-The stunning views alternate between forts, stone circles and beehive huts.
-But the ever-present flocks of sheep only have eyes for the lush green grass.
+In Ireland, the classic idea of a “drive into the green” could not be more fitting – especially when heading towards the Dingle Peninsula.
+Rolling green mountains, endless high plateaus and ancient monuments, whose origins have long faded into the mists of time, define the landscape.
+After a rustic lunch, it quickly becomes clear: Ireland’s charm only grows with every turn in the road.
+The scenic route known as “Slea Head Drive” – part of the legendary “Wild Atlantic Way” – is considered one of the most beautiful drives in the country.
+Dramatic views alternate with ancient forts, stone circles and beehive huts.
+The ever-present flocks of sheep, however, seem interested only in the lush green grass.

-Opposite the Macgillycuddy’s Reeks mountain range, along the pristine shores of Killarney Lower Lake, the most popular colour of the day changes from green to blue.
-Here, "The Europe Hotel & Resort" invites you to enjoy a lively conversation at the table in its "Panorama Restaurant".
-Killarney is not only famous for its picturesque surroundings.
-In 1961, Bing Crosby even sang about it in the song, "Christmas in Killarney", on his legendary "White Christmas" album..
+Opposite the Macgillycuddy’s Reeks mountain range, along the untouched shores of Killarney Lower Lake, the dominant colour of the day slowly shifts from green to blue.
+Here “The Killarney Park Hotel” welcomes you for a lively and convivial evening meal in their in-house restaurant.
+And did you know?
+Killarney is not only famous for its scenic beauty – in 1961, Bing Crosby paid tribute to the town with his song “Christmas in Killarney”, featured on his legendary “White Christmas” album.

 Day 5